 How Does Strength Training Work?

-When you stress your muscles during a strength training workout, your muscles micro-tear and therefore, need to remodel themselves.
+When you stress your muscles during a strength training workout, your muscles micro-tear and therefore need to rebuild themselves.
 This process lasts for 72 hours following a challenging strength training session.
 This is why we don’t recommend strength training on back-to-back days unless you work different body parts on consecutive days of the week.
 It is during the rest time that your muscles repair themselves and grow stronger.
+A key part of this repair includes good nutrition.
+Make sure after you strength train that you take in the proper amount of protein, carbohydrates and healthy fat so as not to starve your muscle.
+As the repair in the muscles micro-tears takes place, the tissue layers itself growing stronger than it was before.

 Strength Training Vocabulary

-Repetitions: The number of a certain exercise you preform within a given set.
+Repetitions: The number of a certain exercise you perform within a given set.

 Set: The rounds you perform of those repetitions for each exercise.
 For example, 3 x 12 squats would mean you perform 3 sets of 12 squats.